Real1tyy/Prisma-Calendar/docs-site/docs/configuration.md

 - Status property: frontmatter property name for event status (default: `STATUS`), used when automatically marking past events as done
 - Done value: value to set in the status property when marking an event as done (default: `Done`)
 - Category property: frontmatter property name for event categories (default: `Category`), used for grouping in statistics views
+- Break property: frontmatter property name for break time in minutes (default: `Break`), subtracted from duration in statistics

 ### Recurring (node-based)